 - 1 big scarf or square, tie-able sarong - suitable as an emergency skirt for monastery and church sightseeing.
 A day pack or fanny pack.

-- Don't forget necessary medications in original bottles; notebook with pocket for receipts, booklets, etc., camera with extra digital media (much cheaper outside of Greece).
+- Don't forget necessary medications in original bottles; notebook with pocket for receipts, booklets, etc., a camera with extra digital media (much cheaper outside of Greece).

 - Bring a washcloth.
 Most hotels and lodgings don't provide them.
 That tie-on mesh bag mentioned above is also handy for letting this - and other items - dry in transit.